 - The Programme Director acts as personal adviser and meets with the students on a regular basis (and at least once a term) to advise on academic, pastoral and welfare issues.
-The Programme Director also acts as a point of contact for pastoral support and any questions about the programme throughout the year. - Course coordinators, tutors and dissertation supervisors provide a back-up system of academic, pastoral and welfare advice. - Induction programmes for orientation and introduction to the Department and College are organised by the Director of Graduate Studies. - All staff are available and accessible either through an office-hour system or by appointment via email. - Representation on the Student-Staff Committee. - Detailed MA handbook and course booklets. - Extensive supporting materials and learning resources in College and University libraries, Joint Library of the Institute of Classical Studies and the Hellenic and Roman Societies, British Library, as well as the Computer Centre. - Dedicated College Graduate School. - College Careers Service and Departmental Careers Service liaison officer. - Access to all College and University support services, including Student Counselling Service, Health Centre, Students' Union and the Educational Support Office for students with special needs.
+The Programme Director also acts as a point of contact for pastoral support and any questions about the programme throughout the year. - Course co-ordinators, tutors and dissertation supervisors provide a back-up system of academic, pastoral and welfare advice. - Induction programmes for orientation and introduction to the Department and College are organised by the Directors of Postgraduate taught Programmes in the Departments of History and Classics. - All staff are available and accessible either through an office-hour system or by appointment via e mail. - Representation on the Student-Staff Committee. - Detailed MA handbook and course booklets. - Extensive supporting materials and learning resources in College and University libraries, Joint Library of the Institute of Classical Studies and the Hellenic and Roman Societies, British Library, as well as the Computer Centre. - Dedicated College Graduate School. - College Careers Service and Departmental Careers Service liaison officer. - Access to all College and University support services, including Student Counselling Service, Chaplaincy, Health Centre, Students' Union and the Educational Support Office for students with special needs.